2000siddharth/commute-justice-analysis/README.md

 commute more and if so, how much.
 Given Census data, there are many other questions you could answer.

-On can easily do this with a few commands in ArcGIS but that costs money and requires human intervention.
+One can easily do this with a few commands in ArcGIS but that costs money and requires human intervention.
 One could also script this, but you still have the ArcGIS license.
-I then discovered QGIS, a great alternative to ArcGIS; that team have done an exception job.
+I then discovered QGIS, a great alternative to ArcGIS; that team have done an exceptional job.
 QGIS also offers scripting, but you still need to install the QGIS GUI / desktop application as far as I understand.
 I wanted to be able to run this in a headless completely automated way so that it could be run in the background of any free server; as it turns out it takes many hours just to process Los Angeles, so to